firstbatchxyz/dria-blog/docs/README.md

 - A framework for creating, managing, and orchestrating synthetic data pipelines.
 - A multi-agent network that can synthesize data from web and siloed sources.

-- **Note**: Dria Network is currently in alpha release.
-Network capacity and data generation volumes are limited during this phase.
+- **Note**: Network capacity and data generation volumes are limited during the current phase of Dria.

 ### Why use Dria?